petercole-401-advanced-javascript/notes/README.md

 ##

-Number and name of feature: Lab 2 Add validation to the Input and Notes Classes
+Number and name of feature: Lab 2 Add validation to the Input and Notes Classess

 Estimate of time needed to complete: 2:00